Skip to main content

 At the back of the first aisle is the bulk foods area, with nuts, dried fruit, and packaged snacks.

 Towards the back of the store, a few of the cases display dry grocery goods, although they tend to be specialty or imported items more than standard staples.
+This store mostly supplements, rather than competes with, the nearby ACME.

 Large Boar's Head deli in the back of the store, with the small dairy department just next to it.